kdymov/regex2fsm/README.md

 ```
 python cli.py "{a|b}bba" 0 abba ba ababba baba
 ```
-First argument is regular expression, second argument is target machine type (0 for FSM, 1 for Moore machine), next arguments are words for acceptance testing.
+First argument is regular expression, second argument is target machine type (0 for FSM, 1 for Moore machine, 2 for Buchi machine), next arguments are words for acceptance testing.

 #### Using GUI:
 ```